Next Steps for Pathway Students

 If you have been approved for a Federal Direct Student Loan and will be borrowing any amount of the loan, you must sign your Master Promissory Note and complete entrance counseling online.
 These are items you will see on your To-Do List if they need to be completed.

-SOAR stands for Student Orientation, Advising and Registration.
-It’s a big step of your BGSU journey!
+Student orientation is a big step of your BGSU journey!
 This is also when commuters can commit to BGSU.
-SOAR orientation is a one-day program for new students, designed to help with your transition to BGSU.
+Orientation is a one-day program for new students, designed to help with your transition to BGSU.
 On this day you will meet with an advisor, register for classes and meet faculty and staff.
 You’ll also have the opportunity to meet your fellow classmates!

 After you create your MYBGSU account, you can go to MyBGSU>New Students> My Orientation Reservation and select the date that works best for you.
 Reservations fill up quickly, so be sure to choose your ideal date as soon as possible if you have a busy schedule!
 Make sure you click “submit” when selecting your date to ensure your reservation goes through.

-For questions about SOAR, please contact the Office of Student Orientation, Advising and Registration at 419-372-0353 or firstname.lastname@example.org.
+For questions about orientation, please contact the Office of Student Orientation, Advising and Registration at 419-372-0353 or email@example.com.